Freed Palestinian prisoner greets child_311.

 (photo credit: Reuters)

-The High Court of Justice on Friday rejected a petition asking to delay the
+High Court rejected on Friday afternoon a petition asking justices to

 Abbas to build homes for prisoners released for Schalit